 - Long Leash - The model counts as in its controller's control range for double the normal distance.

 - The caster gains Sprint.
-(Sprint - If this model destroys or RFPs an enemy with a melee attack during its activation, at the end of its activation it can make a full advance, then its activation ends.)
+(Sprint - At the end of an activation in which it destroyed or removed from play one or more enemy models with melee attacks, this model can immediately make a full advance, then its activation ends.)

 Analysis of the Archidon